Team USA

 About BMX Racing

-Bicycle Motocross (BMX) Racing is where riders are tested on dirt tracks with rollers, jumps, and turns to challenge their skills.
-There are many riders that start a BMX race, but through elimination rounds, only 8 make the final event and the person to cross the finish line wins.
+Bicycle Motocross (BMX) Racing originated in Southern California in the late 1970s.
+BMX is where riders are tested on dirt tracks with rollers, jumps, and turns to challenge their skills.
+Many riders start a BMX race, but through elimination rounds, only 8 make it to the final event, and the first person to cross the finish line wins.
 BMX was officially recognized by the International Cycling Union (UCI) in 1993.
-The sport made its Olympic debut at the 2008 Beijing Games, providing a platform for BMX racing to expose itself to a wider audience.
+The sport made its Olympic debut at the Beijing 2008 Olympic Games.
 Over the years, Team USA has proven to be a top contender on the international stage.

 Join The Team